bpmunson/polygon/README.md

     --debug
 ```

-The expected runtime for CHEMIST is on the order of hours.
+The expected runtime for POLYGON is on the order of hours.

-CHEMIST will output designs as SMILES string in a text file.
+POLYGON will output designs as SMILES strings in a text file.
 For example:
 ```
 $ head GDM_final_molecules.txt
 Fc1cc(F)cc(CC(Nc2ccc3ncccc3c2)c2cccnc2)c1